QTabGAN: A Hybrid Quantum-Classical GAN for Tabular Data Synthesis: Experimental Analysis

 \subsubsection{CDF-Based Distribution Analysis}

-Figure~\ref{fig:adult_and_king_CDF} presents smoothed cumulative distribution function (CDF) curves comparing real and synthetic samples for best and worst features across a classification and a regression dataset.
+To further examine the distributional alignment between real and synthetic data, we analyze representative features from both a classification dataset and a regression dataset.
+Specifically, we consider one of the best-matched features and one of the worst-matched features to understand how well the model captures different distribution patterns.
+The smoothed cumulative distribution function (CDF) curves for these features are shown in Figure~\ref{fig:adult_and_king_CDF}.
 CDFs provide an intuitive way to characterize data distributions, and smoothing helps reveal overall trends while reducing noise, enabling a clearer assessment of how well the synthetic data reproduces the statistical properties of the real data.

-Sub-figure~\ref{fig:age} and Sub-figure~\ref{fig:capital-gain} show the best and worst CDF plots of the Adult dataset for age and capital-gain features, respectively.
+For the Adult dataset, Sub-figure~\ref{fig:age} and Sub-figure~\ref{fig:capital-gain} show the best and worst CDF plots for age and capital-gain features, respectively.
 The CDF for the age feature shows a strong overlap between the real and synthetic data, indicating that QTabGAN effectively captures the overall distribution.
 For capital-gain, small differences are visible in some regions; however, the synthetic CDF closely follows the general cumulative trend of the real data.
 Such behaviour is expected for highly skewed and heavy-tailed features like capital-gain.
+This suggests that the model can effectively capture non-uniform and long-tailed distributions without introducing large deviations.
 Overall, QTabGAN preserves the main distributional characteristics across both smoothly varying and more challenging features, demonstrating stable and robust distributional learning.